Create salary bands for every role in your organisation

 Typical midpoint progression

-- The pay range spread aka ‘band width’, represents the the difference between the min and max salaries in a level.
+- The pay range spread represents the the difference between the min and max salaries in a level.

-- You do not need to calculate the spread, as this is something that you determine yourself for each level.
-Simply set the % to determine the width from the min to the max of a level.
+- This is something that you determine yourself for each level by adjusting the pay range spread % to determine the width from the min to the max of a level.

-- Defining the width of your band is very important as it determines the growth opportunities for your employees within that level.
+- Defining the width of your band is very important as it determines the growth opportunities for your employees within their current level and subsequent levels as they grow.

 - Levels 1-3 (narrower bands)